TasneemMohammed/Engagement-Detection-Using-Hybrid-EfficientNetB7-Together-With-TCN-LSTM-and-Bi-LSTM/README.md

    a- For the DAiSEE dataset

-   DAISEEEfficientNetB7TCN.ipynb, DAISEEEfficientNetB7lstm.ipynb, and DAISEEEfficientNetB7BiLSTM.ipynb files for TCN, LSTM, and Bi-LSTM respectively.
+   DAISEEEfficientNetB7TCN.ipynb, DAISEEEfficientNetB7lstm.ipynb, and DAISEEEfficientNetB7BiLSTM.ipynb files for training, tuning and testing the TCN, LSTM, and Bi-LSTM models respectively.

    b- For the VRESEE dataset

-   EgyptianEfficientNetB7TCN.ipynb, EgyptianEfficientNetB7lstm.ipynb, and EgyptianEfficientNetB7BiLSTM.ipynb files for TCN, LSTM, and Bi-LSTM respectively.
+   EgyptianEfficientNetB7TCN.ipynb, EgyptianEfficientNetB7lstm.ipynb, and EgyptianEfficientNetB7BiLSTM.ipynb files for training, tuning and testing the TCN, LSTM, and Bi-LSTM respectively.

 ## Cite